Rockdale County DUI Guide

 • Court Appearance Dates: You will receive a notice to appear in court.
 This notice will specify the date, time, and location of your arraignment.
 It's crucial to attend all scheduled court appearances.
 Missing court can result in a warrant for your arrest and further legal complications.

 • License Suspension Timeline: If you fail to request an ALR hearing or lose the hearing, your license will be suspended.
-The length of the suspension varies depending on the circumstances of your case and whether it is a first offense.
+The length of the suspension varies based on the number of prior offenses.

 Local Resources

-Here are some resources that may be helpful to you in Rockdale County:
+Here are some resources to help you navigate the DUI process in Rockdale County: